meszaros-lajos-gyorgy/arx-mod-noden-metroid/README.md

 ## Features

-- replaces the menu background with a custom super metroid theme image
+- replaces the menu background with a custom Super Metroid theme image
-- replaces menu music with super metroid menu theme
+- replaces menu music with Super Metroid menu theme
+- replaces lava ambience on the dwarven level with Magmoor caverns theme from Metroid Prime 1

 **Compatible with
 [Arx Libertatis Mod Manager](https://github.com/fredlllll/ArxLibertatisModManager)**